 This was the sort of behavior we expected when he was Jake, which was most of the time.
 When he was Jack, there was no anticipating his next move.
 One afternoon we hit the same curb that we always hit but instead of continuing to drive, JakeJack stopped the bus in the middle of the street.
 We watched the cars divert around us as he pulled a metal pipe from beneath his seat, jumped off the bus, and began beating the side of it.

-I told my Mom what had happened, but she brushed me off.
-I was only 12 at the time, and hardly a real person with anything interesting to say.
+I told my Mom what had happened, but she was incapable of hearing most things I said to her.
+I was only 12 at the time, and hardly a real person with anything valuable to say.

 JakeJack made up for these erratic mood swings by performing selfless works of service to random members of the community.
 Every Thursday morning we’d all be late to school because he’d stop to pick up a young couple with twin babies.
 We would then drive the kids to daycare and drop the parents off at their two different places of employment.